inlined/blog/bouyancy.md

 the surface and underwater are reversed.
 On the surface, you inflate to stay up and you deflate to go down.
 Underwater, you deflate _as_ you go up and inflate _as_ you go down.
-This is the opposite of what many expect until they remember that bouyancy changes have a synergistic effect.
+This is the opposite of what many expect until they remember that buoyancy changes have a synergistic effect.
 As we rise, we are under less pressure.
-This expands the air in our exposure suits and BCDs which makes us positively bouyant and causes us to rise even faster.
+This expands the air in our exposure suits and BCDs which makes us positively buoyant and causes us to rise even faster.
 To avoid a runaway ascent, we should let out small bursts of air from our BCD, not _to_ rise, but _because_ we are rising.
 Likewise, we avoid emergency descents by inflating our BCD, which has begun to crush under higher pressure.